 - Complete a Counselling Applicant Screening Questionnaire, AND

-Students who have completed ACAP’s two year Graduate Diploma of Counselling, a four-year full-time APAC-accredited Bachelor of Psychological Science (Honours) or a four-year full-time AASW accredited Bachelor of Social Work (Honours), are eligible for up to 50% credit in the Masters course (one year full-time).
+If you have completed ACAP’s two year full-time Graduate Diploma of Counselling, four year full-time Bachelor of Psychological Science (Honours) or a four year full-time AASW accredited Bachelor of Social Work (Honours), you may be eligible for up to 50% credit in the Masters course (one year full-time).